Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     and allow for individual members to communicate with project specialists outside of their own groups.

-  - Assign tasks to team members by category
+  - Assign tasks to sub-teams by category

     As for specific tasks, project specialists and project managers can take the tasks that most pertain to them and any other tasks that they may feel comfortable